Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 When we think about the data for a sequencing project, we often start by thinking about the sequencing data that we get back from the sequencing center, but just as important, if not more so, is the data you've generated about the sequences before it ever goes to the sequencing center.
 This is the data about the data, often called the metadata.
 Without the information about what you sequenced, the sequence data itself is useless.

 > ## Discussion
-> With the person next to you, discuss:
+> On the jamboard, discuss:
 >
 > What kinds of data and information have you generated before you sent your DNA/RNA off for sequencing?
 >